 Commemorative Practices in the Digital World

 What happens with memory, once it is digitalized?
-Commemoration in video games and social networks — is it at all ethical?
+Together with experts we talked about the commemorative practices in online games and social networks.

 Commemorative practices in video games help build communities, the same way as physical monuments in the real world.
 The hyper-realistic replicas of, for example, the post-apocalyptic Chernobyl power plant in the video game S.T.A.L.K.E.R, or the Instagram Holocaust diary Eva.Stories blur the boundaries between virtual and real worlds and insert the memory of past tragedies into our daily lives.
 Yet, how can we make sure that similar commemorative practices are respectful and ethical if the things we remember are tragic and cruel?